 For those building a career in CRE, a willingness to adapt and experiment with new strategies is essential to long-term survival.

-Lee & Associates Principal Allen Buchanan has taken full advantage of all that social media has to offer, using his blog, YouTube, and Twitter to establish an online presence with the power to attract business and close deals.
+Lee & Associates Principal Allen Buchanan has taken full advantage of all that social media has to offer, using his blog, YouTube, and Twitter to establish an online presence with the power to attract new business and close deals.
 We spoke with the broker and Southern California resident to find out how a smart digital content strategy directly contributed to the growth of his business.